Howie Reed: Member of 1965 world champions

-But Reed failed to stick with Kansas City in both 1959 and 1960, getting into only seven total games and going winless in three decisions.
+Reed failed to stick with Kansas City in both 1959 and 1960, getting into only seven total games and going winless in three decisions.
 He did post winning campaigns at the Triple-A level, however, and at the close of spring training in 1961, the Dodgers acquired him for right-hander Ed Rakow.
 Reed then spent almost 31/2 seasons pitching for the Dodgers' Triple-A affiliate, the Spokane Indians of the Pacific Coast League, winning 45 games—including 19 in 1963.
 The Dodgers recalled him in June 1964 and used him in 26 games, including seven starting assignments, through the rest of the season.
 He wore No. 39 during his Dodger tenure, the number made famous by (and eventually retired to honor) Baseball Hall of Fame catcher Roy Campanella.

 Reed won a spot on the 1965 Dodgers' roster and contributed to their National League pennant-winning season.
 He appeared in 38 games, five as a starter.
 He won a career-high seven contests (losing five), picked up a save and registered a 3.12 earned run average.
 He then pitched in two games against the Minnesota Twins during the 1965 World Series; he hurled 11/3 scoreless innings in Game 1, but was treated roughly in Game 6 when he allowed a three-run home run to the opposing pitcher, Mudcat Grant.
 The Dodgers prevailed in seven games, earning Reed a World Series ring.

 The following May, however, he was traded to the Dodgers' American League neighbors, the California Angels.
 He worked in only 20 big-league games (19 with the Angels), and spent part of 1966 in the minor leagues.
 Traded to the Astros during the off-season, Reed was assigned to the Triple-A Oklahoma City 89ers and in 1967 he notched another 19-game-winning season.
 The Astros auditioned him in four September 1967 games, but sent him back to Oklahoma City for 1968, when he won another 15 games for the 89ers.